Gwen-Bradbury/MS3/README.md

 Simply type a keyword into the text area hit 'Search' and all the Walks with that keyword will be listed below.
 If no Walks can be found, the user is faced with a message stating 'No Results Found!'

 - _List of Parks_- A card containing a picture and information on that particular park.
+They are visiable two to a row on medium and larger screens and are one below the other on smaller screens and mobiles.

 - _List of Walks_- A basic accordion containing information such as walk name, with dropdown and 'Add to My Walks' button.